openstack/openstack-manuals/doc/install-guide/source/ceilometer-nova.rst

 .. only:: obs

    #.
-Start the Telemetry agent and configure it to start when the
+Start the agent and configure it to start when the system boots:
-      system boots:

       .. code-block:: console